rubytune/perf_check/README.md

 ## What is perf check

-`perf_check` gives you a nice lazy way to regularly benchmark your rails app.
+`perf_check` is a nice and easy way to benchmark branches of your rails app.

-It's kind of like a rails-aware [apache ab](http://httpd.apache.org/docs/2.2/programs/ab.html).
-We mainly run it locally, in development mode to get a relative idea of how our branches improved code performance.
+Imagine a rails-aware [apache ab](http://httpd.apache.org/docs/2.2/programs/ab.html).
+We mainly run it locally or on staging, to get a decent idea of how our branches might have affected app performance.
+Often, certain pages render differently if logged in, or admin, so `perf_check` provides an easy way to deal with that.

 ## How to install

-Add to your Gemfile, in the `:development` group
+Add to your Gemfile, probably just in the `:development` group

 ```
 gem 'perf_check'